 Circuit Designer Job Description

 While other types of engineers design electronic products, circuit designers work on a smaller scale and design the circuits that serve as the foundation for these products.
 They may modify existing designs or create new designs.
 Because circuit technology is constantly changing, new and updated circuits are continuously needed.
-For this reason, circuit designers should expect good employment opportunities in years to come.

 Circuit Designer Duties